 SoCal’s pipeline assets in the Southern Region represent approximately 65% of the natural gas capacity available in the region.
 Its pipeline assets connect all major producing basins in Argentina and Bolivia with the principal demand centers around Greater Buenos Aires and Southern Southeastern Brazil.
 In combination with its natural gas LDCs in South, Southeast and Northeast Brazil, these assets give Enron significant commercial optionality as well as access to information on natural gas flows in the region.
 Its pipeline interests consist of:

-A controlling interest in Transredes, a natural gas and liquids pipeline and processing company with a concession to provide gas and liquids pipeline services in Bolivia.
+A co-controlling interest in Transredes, a natural gas and liquids pipeline and processing company with a concession to provide gas and liquids pipeline services in Bolivia.
 Transredes is the exclusive conduit for the export of gas from Bolivia and Northwestern Argentina to Brazil through BBPL;

 A co-controlling interest in and operation of GTB, the Bolivian segment of BBPL and a minority interest in TBG, the Brazilian segment of BBPL.
-BBPL, which entered service in [month] 1999, is currently the largest means of access to the key markets of Brazil for Bolivian and Northwest Argentine gas.
+BBPL, which began flowing natural gas in [month] 1999, is currently the largest means of access to the key markets of Brazil for Bolivian and Northwest Argentine gas.

-A co-controlling interest in the Bolivian segment (GasBol) and a controlling interest in the Brazilian segment (GasMat) of the pipeline serving Brazil’s first gas fired power generation project, the Cuiabá project, which entered service in [ ] 1999 and is also controlled and operated by Enron.
+A co-controlling interest in the Bolivian segment (GasBol) and a controlling interest in the Brazilian segment (GasMat) of the pipeline serving Brazil’s first gas fired power generation project, the Cuiabá project, which entered service in April 1999 and is also controlled and operated by Enron.
 This represents the first privately-controlled gas transmission access to Brazil and the first conduit for the export of Northwest Argentinean gas to Brazil; and

-A controlling interest in TGS, a natural gas pipeline company transporting gas from the southern and western gas producing regions of Argentina to the principal demand center in Buenos Aires.
+A co-controlling interest in TGS, a natural gas pipeline company transporting gas from the southern and western gas producing regions of Argentina to the principal demand center in Buenos Aires.
 TGS is by far the longest pipeline company is South America, being responsible for the transport of some 60% of the natural gas consumed in Argentina.
 Enron is a joint operator of TGS and holds a 35% economic interest in the company.

 Transredes, BBPL and the Cuiabá pipelines are currently the sole means of access for gas from Bolivia and Northwest Argentina to the potentially enormous natural gas markets of Brazil.
-Because of their continuous expansion requirements in the short and medium terms,Nthey therefore represent key physical bottlenecks in the Southern Region’s gas markets.
+Because of their continuous expansion requirements in the short and medium terms, they represent key physical bottlenecks in the Southern Region’s gas markets.
 There are also significant regulatory and contractual constraints to obtaining access to the Brazilian segment of BBPL over which Petrobras has the right to all the initial capacity and exerts significant influence.
 As a result of its indirect controlling interest in and its role as operator of GTB, Enron is able to exercise a significant degree of influence over decisions relating to the strategy and development of BBPL.
 This is of immense strategic value not only in gaining access to the existing capacity of the pipeline but also in playing a decisive role in the future expansion of and future allocation of capacity on BBPL as the markets in Brazil continue to grow.

 TGS is also expected to benefit from the expansion of the market for natural gas in Brazil, either directly through connection with pipelines being developed to supply Uruguay and Southern Brazil or indirectly as other reserves and pipeline systems are increasingly dedicated to supplying the Brazilian market.
 TGS is expected to play an increasing role in supplying the needs of the major Argentine markets in and around Buenos Aires as well as markets in Southern Brazil.